dimanikulin/dimanikulin/SoftwareDevelopment.md

 ## C++ death

-Do you have any programming language that was predicted to die a long time ago but is still going strong?
+Do you have any programming language/technology that were predicted to die a long time ago but are still going strong?

 For me, it's C++.
 I started using it more than 20 years ago, and after a while (2-3 years), there were predictions that C++ would die soon due to the emergence of new languages and technologies.